 There’s nothing wrong with mentioning your interest in going from volunteer to employee to charity leaders when appropriate.
 And if a position becomes available, you could approach them for an informal chat about it.
 You’re in a great position if a relevant role comes up, as you already know the organisation.
 But if it doesn’t work out, then remember to remain professional and not complain.
 Just hang in there!

 Relationships are the foundation of charities and not-for-profit organisations.
-If you can get to know the right people and demonstrate your worth, you will be thought of when a vacancy arises, so make the most of any face-to-face interaction!
+If you can get to know the right people and demonstrate your worth, you’ll be thought of when a vacancy arises, so make the most of any face-to-face interaction!
 But most importantly, give them a good reason to remember you.

 Volunteering already demonstrates a level of commitment and personal interest.
 However, you also have a number of transferable skills that can be put to great use!
-This can show your ability to adapt to challenging situations and willingness to help the organization flourish.
+This can show your ability to adapt to challenging situations and willingness to help the organisation flourish.

-If you have strong writing skills, for example, offer to write a blog post about your experience as a volunteer.
+If you have strong writing skills, for example, you could offer to write a blog post about your experience as a volunteer.
 Good with numbers?
 Let them know that you’re happy to help with any tricky administrative duties too.
 Make a point of asking for more work to do.
 Use your skills to show how diverse you really are.

 If you leave your volunteer position, do your best to stay in touch with a key member of the team so that, when the right position becomes available, you’re the first person they call.